 - Woven fabric: We recommend woven fabric for covering flower beds and around trees and shrubs because it stops weeds and traps moisture at the root level.
 This helps to keep plants healthy.
 Woven fabrics are typically made of a polypropylene composite.
 200lb geotextile fabric is often used to stabilize and increase the life of a gravel driveway.
 Another use for specific woven fabrics is silt fence fabric which meant to be installed above ground.
 This helps prevent contamination when working on a construction site and trying to reduce sediment overflow into storm water, rivers, streams and lakes.

 - Non-woven fabric: Besides its construction, this fabric is quite similar to woven fabric but differs in it’s enhanced ability to allow water to permeate through the surface and access plants.
 It is typically made from polyester or polypropylene and can be used in rocky areas as well as flower beds.
 Heavy-duty versions can be used to reinforce irrigation or retaining walls.

 - Plastic: This material is best used around rocks to limit plant growth and areas with drip irrigation systems.
 When a weed tarp is used on flower beds, it will be one of the most effective in killing weeds but has the potential to smother or negatively impact plant growth (Source: SFGate).
 It should be used sparingly in beds compared to fabrics.
-Plastic however does not allow water to permeate and typically is available as a very thin material.
-Great care must be taken when working around thin landscape plastic as it can easily be punctured.
+Our plastic weed prevention membrane does not allow water, sunlight, or air to penetrate into the soil below.

 - Perforated fabric: This lighter material is best for areas that will not have considerable plant growth.
 This is not the best solution for successfully warding off weeds and typically comes with holes for plants to be placed (Source: Lawn Starter).